-As shown in the following table, under average summer conditions, fires that start in exotic grasslands are unlikely to be controlled unless response is rapid.
+As shown in the table on page 55, under average summer conditions, fires that start in exotic grasslands are unlikely to be controlled unless response is rapid.
 Under these conditions, there is a much higher probability that fires in native grasslands can be controlled.